PREA AUDITOR QUALIFICATIONS

 - Other settings that provide appropriate collateral exposure in confinement facilities.

 Contact PREA Auditors of America today to schedule an audit of your facility or to obtain general information about becoming a PREA Certified correctional facility.
-Thank you for considering PREA Auditors of America, LLC., we look forward to building a lasting relationship with you.
-You can also call us at (713) 818-9098.
+Thank you for considering PREA Auditors of America, LLC.
+We look forward to building a lasting relationship with you.